• Skip to primary navigation

 Red-Purple

 Beets, eggplant, blueberries, and blackberries are all a part of this color group.
-These are loaded with anthocyanins, which can protect the heart.
+These are loaded with anthocyanins, which are said to protect the heart.
 They are believed support healthy blood pressure and prevent blood clot formation.

 White